bRyana1130/Docker-Vs-K8S/README.md

 And there can be many type of pies, similarly there can be different container management and orchestration softwares like Kubernetes and other is Docker Swarm

-Let's recap --- If you like the video give it thumbs up and press the subscribe button
+Let's recap: --- If you like the video give it thumbs up and press the subscribe button

 Application contains different application modules